 Total dissolved gas levels in the Snake and Columbia rivers fluctuate throughout the spill season.
 Aquatic life may be subject to highly variability TDG levels on a daily or weekly basis resulting in periods of supersaturation and periods below supersaturation when accounting for depth compensation.
-Few studies have examined the impacts of repeated TDG exposures with relief periods in between TDG exposures.
+Furthermore, a significant portion of both adult and juvenile migrating salmonids and steelhead in the Snake and Columbia rivers have to navigate several hydropower projects where they may be subjected to repeated exposures of high TDG levels followed by periods of reprieve.
+Few studies have examined the impacts of repeated TDG exposures with relief periods in between TDG exposures but such studies may be applicable to the Snake and Columbia rivers.